Don't let inexperience with the real estate industry keep you from becoming a homeowner. I can help you understand the process. Contact me.

 Mortgage Escrow Account

 Creating a Mortgage Escrow Account helps keep track of on-going expenses while there's a loan on your house.
-Though most home buyers make payments via their monthly mortgage payment, Escrow Accounts are deposited into at closing as well.
+Usually, the home buyer makes a payment at closing and also makes regular deposits through their monthly mortgage payment to fund the Escrow Account.

 Looking to Buy?